Best of Peruvian cuisine in our Trekking tours to Machu Pichu

 Peruvian chicken stew prepared with shredded chicken cooked with yellow chili (Aji Amarillo), bread, peanuts, garlic, white onions, white rice, potatoes, hard-boiled eggs, and black olives.

-Our expert local chefs will be providing this special meal for you on all our trekking tours.
+Our expert local chefs will provide this special meal for you on all our trekking tours.

 Usually served as a side dish to the guinea pig or other dishes—red Peppers stuffed with minced meat, vegetable, and cheese.

-Traditional Peruvian dish prepared in the Andes since the times of the Inca Empire.
+Traditional Peruvian dish prepared in the Andes since the Inca Empire.
 Pachamanca consists of marinated beef, chicken, lamb, pork, cuy, alpaca, and other meats buried underground with hot stones, fruits, and vegetables.

 You can put all kinds of meat you choose; fruits and vegetables can be plantains, pineapples, beans, potatoes, sweet potatoes, fresh corn, and other local products.